 Here is a summary of how we approach this important problem.
 We will talk about these treatments in more detail later in this page:

-If your pet is overweight, a common problem, modifying diet and feeding habits to bring it back to its fighting weight can minimize the symptoms of arthritis.
+If your pet is overweight, a common problem in arthritic animals, modifying diet and feeding habits to bring it back to its fighting weight can minimize the symptoms of arthritis.
 This common sense, inexpensive, and drug free option, seems to escape many people.

 Hill’s makes a prescription diet called Metabolic + Mobility that addresses obesity and arthritis at the same time.
 It is the food of choice for overweight dogs that that are also arthritic.

 Chondroprotective agents called neutraceuticals can help in some cases.
-These are the chondroitin sulfate- glucosamine products available everywhere, including Trader Joe’s at the checkout stand.
+These are the chondroitin sulfate- glucosamine products available everywhere, including the checkout stand at Trader Joe’s.
 They are not a panacea, and its important to take a critical look to see if they are working in your pet’s case.
 Sometimes the placebo effect seems to be transmitted in our minds to our pets, and we do not have an objective standard to determine if these medications truly help.
 Fortunately they do not seem to hurt, so we can achieve or first goal of “do no harm” as veterinarians.

 Therapy Laser brings an additional and highly effective treatment modality that again does not involve the use of drugs.
 This laser penetrates the hair and skin and goes right to the problem area to decrease inflammatory mediators.
 We recently updated our equipment to include a new therapy laser called MLS that treats using two different wavelengths.